 Also, literature majors can interpret the contents of books by applying literary theories — much like a lawyer that has to apply relevant laws to specific scenarios.
 Law schools are looking for these skills, and literature majors have a 75 percent acceptance rate.

-Here’s another uncommon major with a high law school acceptance rate—above 80 percent.
+Here's another less-common major with a high law school acceptance rate–above 80 percent.
 Studying this as an undergrad, you’ll be introduced to a general knowledge of public affairs, conflict resolution, and which laws affect the public, and how they affect the public.

-If you choose to become a government employee or run for public office after law school, this degree can be useful.
+If you choose to become a government employee or run for public office after law school, this degree can be incredibly useful.

 It's also going to be useful for getting into law school because the admissions board knows that this major develops your critical thinking skills.
 It also boosts your understanding of human psychology and what factors influence human behavior–all of which are crucial to successfully practicing law.

 Here's a favorite on our list of best majors for law school because of its real-world applications and above-80-percent acceptance rate.

 By majoring in industrial relations, you’ll develop conflict resolution, negotiation, and personnel management skills: these are critical skills that a lawyer needs.

-Furthermore, if practicing civil law, a number of your clients (companies and industries) will need you for industrial relations-related cases (employment, compensation, termination, insurance, and others).
+Furthermore, if practicing civil law, a number of your clients (companies and industries) may need you for industrial relations-related cases (employment, compensation, termination, insurance, and others).
 The actual concepts learned in the major can be quite useful on the job.